denis23x/takabase-ssr/src/assets/markdown/terms/terms-of-service.md

 ## Terms of Service

 Please read these Terms carefully.
-If you disagree with any part of the Terms, you may not use the Service. {.alert}
+If you disagree with any part of the Terms, you may not use the Service {.alert}

 ### 1. Introduction  {.divider .divider-start}